 In the ordinary course of business, the Bank gives financial guarantees, consisting of letters of credit, guarantees and acceptances.
 Financial guarantees are initially recognised in the financial statements at fair value, being the premium received.
-Subsequent to initial recognition, the Bank's liability under each guarantee is measured at the higher of the amount initially recognised less, when appropriate, cumulative amortisation recognised in the Consolidated Statement of Comprehensive Income, and the best estimate of expenditure required to settle any financial obligation arising as a result of the guarantees is recorded in the Consolidated Statement of Comprehensive Income.
-The premium received is recognised in the Consolidated Statement of Statement on a straight line basis over the life of the guarantee.
+Subsequent to initial recognition, the Bank's liability under each guarantee is measured at the higher of the amount initially recognised less, when appropriate, cumulative amortisation recognised in the Consolidated Statement of Comprehensive Income, and the best estimate of expenditure required to settle any financial obligation arising as a result of the guarantee.
+Any increase in the liability relating to financial guarantees is recorded in the Consolidated Statement of Comprehensive Income.
+The premium received is recognised in the Consolidated Statement of Statement of Comprehensive Income on a straight line basis over the life of the guarantee.